slimphp/Slim/README.markdown

 The Slim Framework is created and maintained by [Josh Lockhart](https://www.joshlockhart.com).
 Josh is a senior web developer at [New Media Campaigns](http://www.newmediacampaigns.com/).
-Josh also created and maintains [PHP: The Right Way](http://www.phptherightway.com/), a popular movement in the PHP community to introduce new PHP programmers to best practices and goood information.
+Josh also created and maintains [PHP: The Right Way](http://www.phptherightway.com/), a popular movement in the PHP community to introduce new PHP programmers to best practices and good information.

 ## License